- How we collect Personal Information;

 - open or respond to our emails or communicate with us;

-- provide information to enroll or participate in programs provided on behalf of, or together with, Business Partners;
+- provide information to enroll or participate in programs provided on behalf of, or together with, Schools or Business Partners; and

 We also may collect Personal Information when you contact us via email or our online customer service options.